Virginia DGIF & Contacts

 Federal Electronic or “E-Stamp” Duck Stamp Program

 A Federal Duck Stamp is required for all persons 16 years and older in order to hunt waterfowl.
-A convenient online option is available whereby hunters can obtain an E-stamp for $28.00.
-The E-stamp is valid immediately following the purchase and for up to 45 days.
-The physical Federal Duck Stamp will be mailed to the customer within 45 days and must be signed and carried thereafter while hunting waterfowl.
-Waterfowl hunters can still purchase their Federal Duck Stamp at some U.S. Post Offices at a cost of $25.00.
+A convenient online option is available whereby hunters can obtain an E-stamp for.
+The electronic Federal Duck Stamp is valid through June 30, 2025.
+Your physical stamp will be sent to your designated mailing address after March 10, 2025.
+Waterfowl hunters can still purchase their Federal Duck Stamp at some U.S. Post Offices.

 To obtain the Federal Migratory Duck E-Stamp go to the Department’s website (www.gooutdoorsvirginia.com) and click on hunting and fishing licenses or visit one of over 800 license agents throughout the Commonwealth.